wiicode/cybersecurity-framework/bronze-controls/code-of-conduct.md

 # BCSF Suggested Code of Conduct
 Orderly and efficient operation of {{organization.name}} requires that employees maintain proper standards of conduct and observe certain procedures.
 These guidelines are not intended to be all-inclusive.
-Nothing here is intended or will be construed to change or replace, in any manner, the at-will employment relationship between {{organization.name}} and the employee.
-Nothing here is intended to infringe upon employee rights under Section 7 of the National Labor Relations Act. {{organization.name}} views the following as inappropriate behavior:
+Nothing here is intended or will be construed to change or replace, in any manner, the at-will employment relationship between {{organization.name}} and the employee. {{organization.name}} views the following as inappropriate behavior:

 - Failure to follow the policies.
 - Negligence, carelessness or inconsiderate treatment of Company clients and their information.